edgexfoundry/edgex-docs/docs_src/design/ucr/Common Configuration.md

 - Device services shall be able to load separate common configuration specific to Device services

-- Service shall have a common way to specify the global common configurations to load.
+- Service shall have a common way to specify the common configurations to load.

 - Secret Store configuration shall no longer be part of the each services' standard configuration as it is needed prior to connecting to the Configuration Provider.

 #### With Configuration Provider

-- Global common configuration(s) shall be pre-loaded into the Configuration Provider where they are pulled by each service.
+- common configuration(s) shall be pre-loaded into the Configuration Provider where they are pulled by each service.
-- Post bootstrapping, the only the service's private configuration is present in the Configuration Provider under the service specific area.
+- Post bootstrapping, only the service's private configuration is present in the Configuration Provider under the service specific area.
-- The services shall be notified when **Writeable** section of global common configuration(s) have changed.
+- The services shall be notified when **Writeable** section of common configuration(s) have changed.

 #### With file based Configuration Provider

-- Services shall have some manner to load global common configuration files via a URI (local file, file via HTTP or HTTPS).
+- Services shall have some manner to load common configuration files via a URI (local file, file via HTTP or HTTPS).
-     HTTP and HTTPS shall be support authentication.
+     HTTP and HTTPS shall support authentication.
-- Services shall on every start-up create the service's full configuration by merging the global common configuration with the service's local configuration  in such a way the all local settings override any global common settings.
+- Services shall on every start-up create the service's full configuration by merging the common configuration with the service's private configuration  in such a way the all private settings override any common settings.
-- Services shall **NOT** be informed when global common configuration settings have changed and must be restarted to consume the changes.
+- Services shall **NOT** be informed when common configuration settings have changed and must be restarted to consume the changes.

 ### Other Related Issues

 - UCR for URI for files (Units or Measurements, Config, Profiles, etc.)
-  - Once defined the same URI approach shall be used for loading the global common configuration files from file based Configuration Provider.
+  - Once defined the same URI approach shall be used for loading the common configuration files from file based Configuration Provider.

 ### References